kunvariyaravi/nocostcoin/SHOWCASE_GUIDE.md

 verification."

-The project is open-source and available on GitHub, with comprehensive documentation and an automated devnet for testing.
+The project is open-source and available on GitHub, with comprehensive documentation and an automated Testnet for testing.

 Technical Specifications:
 - Language: Rust